whu-yzding/whu-yzding.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a currently a third-year Ph.D. student at the School of Cyber Science and Engineering, Wuhan University, advised by Prof. [Donghong Ji](https://scholar.google.com/citations?user=2Q-7u3AAAAAJ) and Prof. [Fei Li](https://scholar.google.com/citations?user=AoMmysMAAAAJ).
-My research interests lie in affective computing, large language models, and social agents.
-I am passionate about understanding how emotions can be recognized and processed by machines, how large language models can be utilized for various applications, and how social agents can interact intelligently in a human-like manner.
+I am a third-year Ph.D. student at the School of Cyber Science and Engineering, Wuhan University, advised by Prof. [Donghong Ji](https://scholar.google.com/citations?user=2Q-7u3AAAAAJ) and Prof. [Fei Li](https://scholar.google.com/citations?user=AoMmysMAAAAJ).
+My research focuses on natural language processing and social computing, with particular interests in stance detection, argument mining, sentiment analysis, explainability of large language models, and social agents.
+I am interested in developing intelligent systems that can better understand human opinions, emotions, and reasoning processes in social contexts, and interact with users in more interpretable, natural, and socially aware ways.

 # 🔥 News
+- *2026.04*: &nbsp;🎉🎉 two papers is accepted by ACL 2026.
+- *2026.01*: &nbsp;🎉🎉 One paper is accepted by CVPR 2026.
 - *2025.12*: &nbsp;🎉🎉 One paper is accepted by IEEE Transactions on Affective Computing 2025.
 - *2025.11*: &nbsp;🎉🎉 One paper is accepted by AAAI 2026.
 - *2025.05*: &nbsp;🎉🎉 Two papers are accepted by ACL 2025.